CodePushGo/website/src/content/blog/en/how-to-use-capgo-documentation-for-ota-updates.md

 ### Basic Setup Steps

-Start by installing the CodePushGo plugin in your Capacitor project:
+Start by installing the CodePushGo plugin in your React Native project:

 ```typescript
 npm install @capgo/capacitor-updater